jjsmu/CaseStudy2DDS/README.md

 To conduct a comprehensive data analysis on the provided dataset (CaseStudy2-data.csv) for identifying factors leading to attrition, we must follow a structured approach using R. Here's a breakdown of the steps we took :

 1. Data Exploration and Preprocessing:
-Load the dataset into R.
+Load the dataset into R from AWS S3 bucket (casestudy2).
 Perform initial exploratory data analysis (EDA) to understand the structure, missing values, and basic statistics.
+In this case, all data observations were preserved.
 Preprocess the data by handling missing values, outliers, and potentially normalizing or transforming features if necessary.

 2. Feature Engineering:
-Create derived attributes if needed.
-This involves understanding the business context and the potential factors that could lead to attrition.
+Creation of derived attributes as needed.
+This involves understanding the business context and the potential factors that could lead to attrition. (e.g. Years In Current Role and Percent Salary Hike to determine employee workplace mobility).
-For example, combining 'years at company' and 'job role' to see if long-term employees in certain roles are more likely to leave.

 3. Identifying Top Factors for Attrition:
-Use statistical tests and visualization to identify key factors that contribute to turnover.
-This could include chi-square tests for categorical variables, t-tests for continuous variables, or ANOVA where applicable.
+Use of statistical tests and visualization to identify key factors that contribute to turnover.
+This includes the 6-step Hypothesis test and Welch's t-test for continuous variables like Monthly Income and Monthly Rate, or ANOVA where applicable.
 Correlation analysis might also be helpful to see the strength and direction of relationships between variables.

-Role-Specific Trends Analysis:
+4. Role-Specific Trends Analysis:
 Perform subgroup analyses for different job roles to identify any specific trends (e.g., job satisfaction levels, average tenure before leaving, etc.).
 Visualization of these trends will be crucial for easy interpretation and presentation.

-4. Building a Predictive Model for Attrition:
+5. Building a Predictive Model for Attrition:
-Split the data into training and test sets.
+Split the data into 70/30 training and test sets.
-Train a predictive model (like logistic regression, decision trees, or random forest) to predict attrition.
+Train a predictive model using logistic regression, KNN and Naive Bayes to predict attrition.
 Evaluate the model using appropriate metrics (accuracy, precision, recall, F1 score, ROC curve).

-5. Developing an RShiny App:
+6. Developing an RShiny App:
 Design and develop a RShiny application to visualize the data and the findings from the analysis.
 The app should allow users to interactively explore different variables and their impact on attrition.

-6. Documentation and Reporting:
+7. Documentation and Reporting:

-Dataset Description:
+Dataset and description:
 Three (3) Data set provided by Frito-Lay, Inc.

 | Column Name | Description | Data Type | Notes |
 |-------------|-------------|-----------|-------|
 | 1   | CaseStudy2-data.csv | CSV File      | 136KB |